Virginia Speeding Laws and Ticket Penalties

-Read about Virginia’s speeding laws and the consequences of getting a speeding ticket.
+Read about Virginia’s speeding laws and the consequences of exceeding the speed limit.

-There's no trick to how Virginia's absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
-Virginia's absolute speed limits include (unless otherwise posted):
+Virginia's absolute speed limit is simple.
+If the maximum speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
+Unless a posted speed limit sign says otherwise, Virginia's absolute speed limits are:

 • 25 miles per hour in school zones